 At this point, you’ve completed baby steps 1 through 7.
 It was a long road, but you did it!

 You got out of debt, you’ve got a comfortable cushion in the bank, and you’ve made a solid plan for your future.

 Well, I’ll tell ya: protection.

-In this week’s video, Dave takes a deep dive into the psychology behind marketing.
+In the week 5 video, Dave takes a deep dive into the psychology behind marketing.
 Sounds a little out of place in a personal finance course, but it’s actually very relevant.